guyinatuxedo/sqlite3Docs/actual/string_processing.md

 So to take a look at how this statement will be tokenized (token enums defined in `sqlite3.c`):
 ```
 "SELECT * FROM x;"
 "SELECT":     0x89 (TK_SELECT)
 " ":        0xb5 (TK_SPACE)
 "*":        0x6c (TK_STAR)
 " ":        0xb5 (TK_SPACE)
 "FROM":     0x8d (TK_FROM)
 " ":        0xb5 (TK_SPACE)
 "x":        0x3b (TK_ID)
 ";":        0x01 (TK_SEMI)
 ```

-So looking further into the functionallity of `sqlite3Parser`.
+So looking further into the functionality of `sqlite3Parser`.
 Now there are sub functions which will help parse and generate the code for various types of statements.
 For example, select statements will rely on `sqlite3Select` function to generate the actual code.
 Now these functions are called within `yy_reduce`.
 However which function will be called, is decided from a previous function call to `fts5yy_find_shift_action`, which takes the current and previous tokens to determine the action.
 So it relies on the tokens generated from lexing to determine which function like `sqlite3Select` to generate the vdbe code.
 The opcodes in those functions is added with these functions:

 ```
 SQLITE_PRIVATE int sqlite3VdbeAddOp0(Vdbe*,int);